Softeq/angular-libs/projects/data-mappers-lib/README.md

 // restoredJohn is an object equal by content to original john object
 ```

-Actually `bigDecimalMapper` used to map `BigDecimal` does not exist, but we can ease define it.
+Actually `bigDecimalMapper` used to map `BigDecimal` does not exist, but we can easily define it.
  See the following example

 ```javascript